markusvoelter/ProgrammingBasics/src/chapter07_decAndCalc/index.md

 other arguments is called _recursive_.
 A recursive function must at some point stop calling itself; in our case, when we call add with the second argument as zero, we know that there's no more work to do and we can just return the first argument.
+This is why we use the `alt` expression in the function to distinguish the recursive case from the base case.

 Recursion is not so easy to understand.
 Many programmers, including myself, have problems understanding it once its use becomes more involved than in